Combinatorics of ancestral lines for a Wright-Fisher diffusion with selection in a L\'evy environment: Main tools, methods, and results

-It will be convenient to work with a simple extension of the ASG that experiences more branchings than the ASG and, as a result, contains more lines.
-For this reason we denote this extension \textit{Enlarged ASG} (E-ASG).
-We define the quenched E-ASG as follows: \begin{defi}[The quenched E-ASG] Let us fix a deterministic environment $\omega = (\omega(s))_{s \geq 0}$.
-Let $T > 0$.
-The Enlarged ASG on $[0,T]$ in environment $\omega$ is the branching-coalescing particle system denoted by $(G^{\omega,T}_{s})_{s \in [0,T]}$ and defined as follows: it starts with $m \geq 1$ ordered lines at time $s=T$ (i.e. $G^{\omega,T}_{T}$ contains $m$ ordered lines) and has the following dynamic as $s$ decreases: \begin{itemize} \item Each pair of two lines coalesces into a single line at rate $2$. \item Each line splits into two lines, an incoming line and a continuing line, at rate $\sigma$, and this branching is assigned the \textit{weight} $-1$. \item If at a time $s\in[0,T]$ we have $\Delta \omega(s)\neq 0$ then $G^{\omega,T}_{s-}$ is obtained from $G^{\omega,T}_{s}$ as follows: each line of $G^{\omega,T}_{s}$ splits into two lines, an incoming line and a continuing line.
-All these branchings are assigned the \textit{weight} $\Delta \omega(s)$. \end{itemize} We still denote by $\mathbb{P}^{\omega,T}_m(\cdot)$ the quenched probability measure associated with the branching-coalescing particle system $(G^{\omega,T}_{s})_{s \in [0,T]}$, and $\mathbb{E}^{\omega,T}_m[\cdot]$ the associated expectation. \end{defi}
+It will be convenient to work with a simple extension of the ASG, which we call \textit{Enlarged ASG} (E-ASG). \begin{defi}[The quenched/annealed E-ASG] Let $\omega = (\omega(s))_{s \geq 0}$ be a fixed environment, $T > 0$ and $m \geq 1$.
+The quenched E-ASG on $[0,T]$ in environment $\omega$ starting with $m$ lines is the branching-coalescing particle system denoted by $(G^{\omega,T}_{s})_{s \in [0,T]}$ and defined as follows.
+It starts with $m$ ordered lines at time $s=T$ (i.e. $G^{\omega,T}_{T}$ contains $m$ ordered lines) and, between jumping times of $\omega$, has the following dynamic as $s$ decreases: \begin{itemize} \item[(i)] Any pair of lines coalesces into a single line at rate $2$, independently from other pairs. \item[(ii)] Any line splits into two lines, an incoming line and a continuing line, at rate $\sigma$, independently from other lines, and such a branching is assigned the \textit{weight} $-1$. \end{itemize} Additionally, if at a time $s\in[0,T]$ we have $\Delta \omega(s)\neq 0$, then $G^{\omega,T}_{s-}$ is obtained from $G^{\omega,T}_{s}$ as follows: \begin{itemize} \item[(iii)] All lines of $G^{\omega,T}_{s}$ simultaneously split into two: an incoming line and a continuing line for each line of $G^{\omega,T}_{s}$.
+Each branching that is part of this simultaneous branching event is assigned the \textit{weight} $\Delta \omega(s)$. \end{itemize} Let $m \geq 1$.
+The annealed E-ASG starting with $m$ lines is the branching-coalescing particle system denoted by $(G_{\beta})_{\beta \geq 0}$ and defined as follows.
+It starts with $m$ ordered lines at time $\beta=0$ (i.e. $G_0$ contains $m$ ordered lines) and, as $\beta$ increases, it satisfies (i), (ii), and \begin{itemize} \item[(iii')] At rate $\lambda$, all lines split simultaneously into two: an incoming line and a continuing line for each existing line.
+A common \textit{weight}, chosen according to the distribution $\nu(\cdot)/\lambda$, is assigned to each branching that is part of this simultaneous branching event. \end{itemize} \end{defi} In particular, in the E-ASG all lines split when there is a jump of the environment (as opposed to just a subset of lines in the ASG).
+This is independent of the jump size.
+However, the E-ASG keeps track of the jump size at each such branching.
+Except at time $s=T$/$\beta=0$, the order of lines in Definition \ref{defquenchedeasg} is irrelevant.
+The purpose of the ordering is that it will allow to define without ambiguity a function of the E-ASG in Section~\ref{enlargedasgencodingfct}.